The stationary SQUID: basic model

 For simplicity, we consider a quasi-1D circuit, and the position dependence of all physical quantities will be completely determined by the arc length.
 In this section we assume that thermal contact is sufficiently effective to take heating away, so that the entire circuit is kept at a uniform temperature $T$; the expected influence of Joule heating and of supercurrent heat transport will be examined in Sec.~\ref{hot}.
-At this stage we will also ignore thermal fluctuations.

-In Refs.\ \onlinecite{Ar} and \onlinecite{SQUIPT} it is assumed that the entire voltage drop occurs across the insulating barrier, so that the superconducting circuit has a uniform potential and a static description is possible.
-In contrast, in our case the electrochemical potential varies along the superconducting circuit, so that a time dependent formalism is necessary, and convergence to a stationary regime cannot be assumed a priori.

-This section will rely on time-dependent Ginzburg--Landau model (TDGL), which is the simplest model for the description of the proposed circuit.
-More realistic models will be considered in Sec.~\ref{real}.

-The proximity effect is built-in into the Ginzburg--Landau model: near the superconducting electrode, superconductivity will be strong, even above the critical current, and near the normal electrode superconductivity will be weak, even for very small currents.
-As a consequence, part of the current along the circuit will be normal current, giving rise to a potential difference between the electrodes.
+Thermal fluctuations will be considered in Sec.~\ref{ThN}.

-We choose a gauge with no tangential vector potential along the connectors and uniform tangential vector potential $A$ along the loop.
+We choose a gauge with time-independent vector potential, no tangential vector potential along the connectors, and uniform tangential vector potential $A$ along the loop.
 We write $\ep =1-T/T_c$, where $T_c$ is the critical temperature of the superconductor, and denote by $\varphi$ the electrochemical potential.
 The unit of length will be denoted by $x_0$ , by $t_0$ the unit of time, by $\varphi_0$ the unit of voltage, by $A_0$ the unit of vector potential, and by $j_0$ the unit of the current density.
 We take

-Here $\xi (0)$ is the coherence length at $T=0$, $k_B$ is Boltzmann's constant, $e$ is the electron charge, and $\sigma $ is the normal conductivity.
+where $\xi (0)$ is the coherence length at $T=0$, $k_B$ is Boltzmann's constant, $e$ is the electron charge, and $\sigma $ is the normal conductivity.

-Let us first consider the case of uniform cross section, $w_{\rm S}=w_{\rm N}$; in this case the current density is the same at both connectors (assuming electroneutrality), and will be denoted by $j$.
-With the units in Eq.~(\ref{units}), the TDGL equation and Ohm's law read
+A model that can be justified as long as there is local equilibrium is the Kramer--Watts-Tobin model \cite{Kopnin,KWT1,KWT2}, which takes into account the different relaxation times of the absolute value and of the phase of the order parameter.
+In our units, the evolution equations can be written as

 and